 - Ensure that your application doesn't exceed the scalability targets for virtual machine disks.
 An Azure IaaS VM supports attaching a number of data disks depending on several factors, including the VM size and type of storage account.
 If your application exceeds the scalability targets for virtual machine disks, provision additional storage accounts and create the virtual machine disks there.
 For more information, see Azure Storage Scalability and Performance Targets

 - Log telemetry data while the application is running in the production environment.
 Capture robust telemetry information while the application is running in the production environment or you will not have sufficient information to diagnose the cause of issues while it's actively serving users.
-More information is available in the logging best practices is available in the Monitoring and Diagnostics guidance document.
+For more information, see Monitoring and Diagnostics.

 - Implement logging using an asynchronous pattern.
 If logging operations are synchronous, they might block your application code.
 Ensure that your logging operations are implemented as asynchronous operations.